JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ### CSV.read versus CSV.File

-If you take a look at the help output for `CSV.read` you will see that it is a convenience function identical to a function called `CSV.File` with the same keywords arguments.
+If you take a look at the help output for `CSV.read`, you will see that it is a convenience function identical to the function called `CSV.File` with the same keywords arguments.
 Both `CSV.read` and `CSV.File` will read the contents of a CSV file, but they differ in the default behavior.
 **`CSV.read`, by default, will not make copies** of the incoming data.
-Instead, `CSV.read` will pass all the data to the second argument (known as "sink").
+Instead, `CSV.read` will pass all the data to the second argument (known as the "sink").

 So, something like this: